-Community-Based Transportation Plan for Cordelia/Fairfield/Suisun Project Area input and engagement.
+• Released in 2008, the Community Based Transportation Plan (CBTP) for the Cordelia/Fairfield/Suisun City Area identifies transportation gaps, proposes strategies to address them, and is informed by community and stakeholder input and engagement.
 The study site includes large portions of areas that are designated by MTC as "Communities of Concern", due to their having 25% or more households who live at or below the poverty level.
 The area of Suisun City that is included in the study site is the downtown area, home to the central business district retailers, senior center, and high-density housing.
 Suisun City is noted as having a large supply of naturally occurring affordable housing and rental space and having experienced 10 years of consistent growth before the time of the study.